 JVEs use their accumulated life experiences, skills, and wisdom to make a difference in the lives of others.
 They are committed to deepening their understanding of the world’s needs and God’s action in their lives through service and personal and group reflection.
 Becoming a JV EnCorps member is a satisfying and challenging way to integrate “wisdom and a willingness to serve.”

-As of Fall 2014, JV EnCorps programs will also launch in Bend, OR and Seattle, WA.
+As of Fall 2014, the JV EnCorps program expanded from Portland, Ore. to Bend, Ore. and Seattle, Wash.

 For me, JVE was a silver platter of everything I hungered for: support, opportunity, resources, spiritual guidance, and a community to walk with me on this journey.
 How could I have made any other choice but to join?